Frank Slide: Causes

-Several factors led to the Frank Slide.
+Several factors likely led to the Frank Slide.
 A study conducted by the GSC immediately following the slide concluded that the primary cause was the mountain's unstable anticline formation; a layer of limestone rested on top of softer materials that, after years of erosion, resulted in a top-heavy, steep cliff.
 Cracks laced the eastern face of the mountain while underground fissures allowed water to flow into the mountain's core.
 Local Indigenous peoples of the area, the Blackfoot and Ktunaxa, had oral traditions referring to the peak as "the mountain that moves".
 Miners noticed the mountain had become increasingly unstable in the months preceding the slide; they felt small tremors and the superintendent reported a "general squeeze" in the mountain at depths between 1100 m and 1500 m.
 They found that coal broke from its seam; it was said to have practically mined itself.

 An unusually warm winter, with warm days and cold nights, was also a factor.
 Water in the mountain's fissures froze and thawed repeatedly, further weakening the mountain's supports.
 Heavy snowfall in the region in March was followed by a warm April, causing the mountain snows to melt into the fissures.
 GSC geologists concluded that the weather conditions that night likely triggered the slide.
 The crew of the freight train that arrived at Frank shortly before the disaster said it was the coldest night of the winter, with overnight temperatures falling below −18 °C. Geologists speculated that the cold snap and rapid freezing resulted in expansion of the fissures, causing the limestone to break off and tumble down the mountain.